Buenos Aires, considered the Paris of South America, is the largest city in Argentina and a city that never sleeps!

 EL ATENEO GRAND SPLENDID BOOKSTORE

 The El Ateneo book store is rated as the world’s most beautiful bookstore by National Geographic.
 Even if you are not that into books, this place is a must-see on your Buenos Aires itinerary.

 El Ateneo first opened as a theater called Teatro Gran Splendid in 1919 and it could hold over 1000 people in its time.
-It was used for a variety of different things including tango performances, a broadcasting radio station, and even screened some of the first-ever films with sound.
+It was used for a variety of different things including tango performances, a broadcasting radio station, and even the screening of some of the first-ever films with sound.

-When you visit El Ateneo bookstore you can simply marvel at the eclecticist architecture, take the stairs to the top level for a birds-eye perspective or pick up a book and sit down in one of the comfy lounges for a short rest.
+When you visit El Ateneo bookstore you can marvel at the eclecticist architecture, take the stairs to the top level for a birds-eye perspective or pick up a book and sit down in one of the comfy lounges for a short rest.

 FREE WALKING TOUR BUENOS AIRES

 There are several free walking tours in Buenos Aires which are one of the best things to do in Argentina’s capital.
-These walking tours around Buenos Aries are not only fun and exciting but also rich with information on the history of Buenos Aires.
+These walking tours around Buenos Aires are not only fun and exciting but also rich with information on the history of Buenos Aires.

 I personally joined the afternoon ‘City Centre Tour’ and can highly recommend it.

 The tour started at the National Congress and ended around 2.5-hours later at the Pink Government House.

-The tour was very informative and I learned a lot about the architecture in Buenos Aires as well as the history, dictatorship, economics and politics of Argentina.
+The tour was very informative and I learned a lot about Buenos Aires’s architecture as well as Argentina’s history, dictatorship, economics and politics.

 The guide was very friendly and knowledgeable and answered all the questions from the group.
-If you are looking to dive deeper into the Argentinian culture, I highly recommend you attend a free walking tour Buenos Aries.
+If you are looking to dive deeper into the Argentinian culture, I highly recommend you attend a free walking tour Buenos Aires.

 What to see and expect on the free walking tour Buenos Aires: